We are open 8 am to 3 pm Mondays - Fridays, closed Saturdays and Sundays, with Thunder Muffins available in the bakery.

 "Berry picking is a great family outdoor activity," says Earnie Bohner, who owns Persimmon Hill Farm along with wife Martha.
 "You can bring the kids or the grandkids, participate in a family harvest experience together in our peaceful environment, and pick the ripest, most delicious berries you’ll ever put in your mouth."

-And if you love "the blues," you’ll want to come back for the blackberries and gooseberries.
+And if you love "the blues," you’ll want to come back for the blackberries.

 Since beginning the farm in 1983, the Bohners have not only hosted berry lovers at the farm, but have built a following for their gourmet food products.
 They started with blueberry, blackberry and raspberry jams so full of berries and rich berry flavor that the products were instantly popular.
 When the couple added Shiitake mushrooms to the foods grown on the farm, they enlisted the aid of local Chef Bob Nicol to develop a signature product, their Shiitake Mushroom Sauce, a flavorful sauce for chicken, beef or pasta.
 Then came their Blueberry Barbecue Sauce, a tangy sauce that garnered first place in the American Royal International Barbecue Contest in Kansas City in 1994.
 A spicier Raspberry Summer Sauce followed, a rich apple butter, a sweet Blackberry Glaze for grilling, "Croutakie" mushroom toppings, and more awards for their products, including two more first place ribbons in the American Royal.

 In 1999, the farm added Strawberry Rhubarb Jam, a Gooseberry Walnut Jam and a combination blueberry, gooseberry, black walnut jam the couple calls Nutty Blue Goose.
 A delicious Blueberry Syrup was added, and then Blueberry Amaretto Syrup, followed by Raspberry Syrup and Blackberry Syrup.

 The farm’s food products, made in the commercial kitchen the couple built adjacent to the blueberry field, are shipped all over the United States.
 A huge picture window on the porch of the farm’s store lets customers watch as Earnie and his crew make the delicious jams and sauces, hand poured, with great attention to quality given to each jar.
 Summer visitors can also see the gigantic Blueberry Thunder Muffins and cobblers being made.